AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-communities.md

 ## Data sharing and viewing

 Within established communities, Community Members perform tasks related to sharing and viewing data within the community.
-For more information, see <xref:data-sharing>.
+For more information, see <xref:community-data-sharing>.